CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

    {{%notice info%}}

 Make sure to connect to the console RJ-45 port of the switch and not to the management port.

    {{%/notice%}}

-2. Configure a serial terminal with the settings described below:
+2. Configure a serial terminal with the settings described below.

    The baud rate might be different based on the BIOS or ONIE version.